 It doesn’t matter if it’s 1918, 2018 or 2118, understanding your buyers is Business 101.
-Researching and developing detailed, formatted buyer personas isn’t just a marketing objective; its utility is universal to your entire organization, from sales to customer service to product dev.
+Researching and developing detailed, formatted buyer personas isn’t just an inbound marketing objective; its utility is universal to your entire organization, from sales to customer service to product dev.

 If you work with in-house creatives or outsourced vendors, you need brand guidelines that dictate who you are, how you want to be portrayed and how you can maintain these standards.
 Again, every employee at your company should have a copy of this document.

-Although we’ve angled this eBook to focus on the digital vectors of your marketing, we’re cognizant of the fact that there is innate value in real-world, face-to-face contact with potential buyers.
+Although we’ve angled this blog post to focus on the digital vectors of your marketing, we’re cognizant of the fact that there is innate value in real-world, face-to-face contact with potential buyers.
 (Remember face-to-face contact?)